 Ready to improve your building's performance?
 New Jersey's Clean Energy Programs can help.
 Pick the program that works best for you.
 Incentive programs that may apply to this facility are identified in the Executive Summary.
-This section provides an overview of currently available in New Jersey's Clean Energy Programs.
+This section provides an overview of currently available New Jersey Clean Energy Programs.

 SmartStart Flexibility to install at your own pace Direct Install Turnkey installation Pay for Performance Whole building upgrades Who should use it?
 Buildings installing individual measures or small group of measures.
 Small to mid-size facilities that can bundle multiple measures together.
 Average peak demand should be below 200 kW.
 Not suitable for significant building shell issues.
 Mid to large size facilities looking to implement as many measures as possible at one time.
 Peak demand should be over 200 kW.
-How does it work?
+How does it work? does it work?
 Use in-house staff or your preferred contractor.
-Pre-approved contractors pass savings along to you via reduced material and labor costs.
 Whole-building approach to energy upgrades designed to reduce energy use by at least 15%.
 The more you save, the higher the incentives.
 What are the Incentives?
-Fixed incentives for specific energy efficiency measures.
-Incentives pay up to 70% of eligible costs, up to \$125,000 per project.
-You pay the remaining 30% directly to the contractor.
 Up to 25% of installation cost, calculated based on level of energy savings per square foot.
 How do I participate?
 Submit an application for the specific equipment to be installed.
 Contact a participating contractor in your region.
 Contact a pre-qualified Partner to develop your Energy Reduction Plan and set your energy savings targets.